Notable Representations, Key Contacts

 Clients underline the “phenomenal” results achieved by Weil’s IP/Media practice in the copyright, trademark, and internet law spaces, and highlight our “very deep bench.”

-Weil has been recognized as a “Top-Tier” firm for Intellectual Property, Copyright and a “Leading” firm for Intellectual Property, Trademarks: Litigation, and noted for “strong trial expertise and experience in bet-the-company matters”
+Weil has long been recognized as a top-ranked Tier 1 firm for Intellectual Property, Copyright and a “Leading” firm for both Intellectual Property, Trademarks: Litigation and Media and Entertainment, with market commentators calling us “extremely responsive, cutting-edge and highly experienced” and noting our “strong trial expertise and experience in bet-the-company matters”

 Legal 500 US